thorinii/ast-editor-experiments/README.md

 ## TODO

-* Render a keymap chart
-  * Based on the actual keybinding table
 * Immutable state & dispatch/reducer system
   * Use Object.freeze
   * Use dispatchers in KeyMap
-    * Split into KeyMap and DefaultKeyMapConfig
+    * Split into KeyMap, CursorHandling, and DefaultKeyMapConfig
 * Asynchronous compilation
   * Compile and test the code
     * Render the result in an output pane